-Sarah Pucill has continuously been making 16mm short films that have received public funding since completing her MA at the Slade in 1990.
-Her films have been shown in galleries and won awards at Festivals internationally.
+Sarah Pucill’s publicly funded films have been shown in galleries and won awards at Festivals internationally.
 The majority of her films take place within the confinements of domestic space, where the grounded reality of the house itself becomes a portal to a complex and multi layered psychical realm.
 In her explorations of the animate and inanimate, her work probes a journey between mirror and surface, in which questions of representation are negotiated.
 At the heart of much of the work is a concern with the image as a still, whether literally or symbolically.
 Relationships between self and other turn into a concern of relationships between women, mostly mother or lover.

 Phantom Rhapsody (2010) premiered at Sainsburies Centre for Visual Arts, Norwich in a programme curated by Ben Cook (LUX), was screened at Edinburgh International Film Festival, at Ecole Nationale des Beaux-Arts Superieure in Paris, the Millennium, New York.
 It was part of the DVD compilation published by LUX in 2011 and which launched at BFI Southbank and in the same year was screened as part of Maya Deren’s 50th anniversary, in a retrospective of my films.
 More recently in 2013, it was selected for ‘Assembly: A Survey of Recent Artists: Film and Video in Britain 2008-13 at Tate Britain.
 Distinctive in its stark use of black and white, the film draws connections between canonical painting, early cinema and theatrical side-show ‘magic’ acts.
 The film examines the appearance and disappearance of the phantom as it relates to the present/absent dynamic of visible lesbian sexuality in the canons of both cinema and art history.